shfunc/hud-python/README.md

-# HUD
+# HUD SDK - Human-Agent Interaction Toolkit

-A Python SDK for interacting with HUD environments and evaluation benchmarks for browser use and computer use models.
+A Python SDK for creating, evaluating, and benchmarking agent interactions with web browsers and OS environments.

 > **Alpha Release Notice**: This SDK is currently in early release status.
 The API is evolving and may change in future releases as we gather feedback and improve functionality.